 San Antonio is bursting with fresh new attractions for visitors of all ages, a dynamic art scene and one-of-a-kind chef-driven culinary experiences coupled with history and heritage around every corner.
 Come and experience the new energy and excitement that awaits you in San Antonio.

-In spring of 2019, SeaWorld will unveil Turtle Reef™, a fascinating habitat that will enable guests to get an up-close look at threatened and endangered sea turtles, plus learn about the threats the species face in the wild.
-In conjunction with the opening of Turtle Reef, two new family rides will debut this year at SeaWorld San Antonio – Riptide Rescue™, where guests can board a boat and set out on their own sea turtle rescue mission aboard a classic spinner ride, and Sea Swinger™, a thrill ride that swings riders 180-degrees in both directions.
-Also in 2019, Ihu’s Breakaway Falls®, a new, steep, one-of-a-kind, multi-drop tower slide will open at Aquatica, SeaWorld San Antonio’s waterpark.
+In 2019, SeaWorld unveiled Turtle Reef™, a fascinating habitat that will enable guests to get an up-close look at threatened and endangered sea turtles, plus learn about the threats the species face in the wild.
+In conjunction with the opening of Turtle Reef, two new family rides debuted this year at SeaWorld San Antonio – Riptide Rescue™, where guests can board a boat and set out on their own sea turtle rescue mission aboard a classic spinner ride, and Sea Swinger™, a thrill ride that swings riders 180-degrees in both directions.
+Also in 2019, Ihu’s Breakaway Falls®, a new, steep, one-of-a-kind, multi-drop tower slide opened at Aquatica, SeaWorld San Antonio’s waterpark.

 Six Flags Fiesta Texas started 2019 in a big way, with the debut of a new ride — Pirates of the Deep Sea, a state-of-the-art gaming experience.
 Riders board a weathered pirate ship, Man-o-War, to sail through raging storms across the Bermuda Triangle while encountering a dramatic battle between pirates.
 Guests will compete with fellow shipmates by firing at themed targets to gain a victory at sea.
-Another thrilling new ride will be opening at Six Flags Fiesta Texas for summer 2019, The Joker Wild Card, inspired by DC Super-Villain, The Joker.
-The Joker Wild Card ride will be one of the world’s tallest pendulum rides – standing a record 17 stories high and will reach speeds up to 75 miles per hour.
-Six Flags Fiesta Texas’ guests will be able to enjoy the rides year-round as the theme park recently announced that there were extending their operating seasons into January and February, weekends and holidays.
+Another thrilling new ride will be opening at Six Flags Fiesta Texas in summer 2019, The Joker Carnival of Chaos, inspired by DC Super-Villain, The Joker.
+The Joker Carnival of Chaos ride will be one of the world’s tallest pendulum rides – standing a record 17 stories high and will reach speeds up to 75 miles per hour.

 In 2018, the San Antonio Botanical Garden opened its new Family Adventure Garden.
 The Garden includes 15 adventure-themed areas designed to encourage nature play and discovery for people of all ages and physical abilities.
 This is the latest addition to the San Antonio Botanical Garden’s transformation expansion that includes the Mays Family Display Garden, H-E-B Discovery Center, The Zachry Foundation Culinary Garden, CHEF Teaching Kitchen and more.
 Mark your calendars for specialty cooking classes at the San Antonio Botanical Garden this spring.